nihaarn97/IBM_Certi_Notebooks/README.md

-# IBM_Certificate
+# IBM Data Science Professional Certificate
-For the final course of the IBM Professional Certification
+### Repository of all the notebooks for the projects I worked on as part off IBM's Data Science Certification